lichenma/NodeGraphQLService/StudyNotes.md

 * We also crated a `POST` for the same path.
 The reason for that is we are following **REST** conventions.
-Let's deconstruct the route handler - remember in our `Painting` schema we declared three fields: `name`, `url` and `techniques`.
+Let's deconstruct the route handler - remember in our `Painting` schema we declared three fields: `name`, `url` and `technique`.
 Here we are just accepting those arguments from the request (we will be doing that will postman/curl) and passing the request arguments to our mongoose schema.
-After we are done passing arguments, we call the `save()` method on our new recor, which saves it to the mlab database
+After we are done passing arguments, we call the `save()` method on our new record, which saves it to the mlab database